electroglodyte/extender/README.md

 - Include transit details in event descriptions
 - Set up automatic reminders for check-ins
 - Customize reminder timing based on airline policies

+### Task Management Tools

+A set of tools for managing projects and tasks.

+**Capabilities:**
+- Create and manage projects
+- Create, retrieve, and update tasks
+- Filter tasks by status, project, completion, and next action status
+- Manage person records for task assignment
+- Set priorities, due dates, and contexts for tasks

 ## License